About the M.D./Ph.D. Program

 How will I select a mentor for my lab rotations?

-While some students enter the program knowing exactly who they want to rotate with, choosing a lab mentor may not always be an easy decision.
-The MSTP Directors are always available to provide suggestions based on your interests and personality.
+While some students enter the program knowing the faculty PI with whom they want to rotate, choosing a lab mentor for rotation may not always be an easy decision.
+The MSTP Director and Associate Program Directors are always available to provide guidance based on your interests and personality.

 What is the average time to completion of the MSTP at UT Health San Antonio?

-The average is 7-8 years.
-Medical School will always be a complete four-year training, however, there is flexibility within the graduate training depending on several factors, such as mentor/committee support, the quality and quantity of research experience you enter the program with, as well as personal drive and motivation.
+The average is 7.9 years.
+Medical school will always be a full four-year training, however, there is flexibility within graduate training depending on several factors, such as mentor/committee support, the quality and quantity of research experience you enter the program with, as well as personal drive and motivation.

 How will I be supported financially during my training?

-The STX-MSTP will cover mandatory expenses throughout the duration of the program, including eight years of tuition and fees, a stipend of no less than $30,000/year, health insurance, as well as certain exam fees such as STEP 1 and 2.
+Through a combination of funding sources, the STX-MSTP and faculty PIs will cover all mandatory expenses throughout the duration of the program, including eight years of tuition and fees, a stipend of no less than $30,000/year, health insurance, as well as certain exam fees such as STEP 1 and 2.
 We also provide support for discretionary expenses on a case-by-case basis, such as expenses associated with conference travel, poster printing, and exam study materials.
-Additionally, free meals are frequently provided.
+Additionally, free meals are frequently provided at program seminars and workshops.

 Can I apply after starting medical or graduate school?